I Don't Care (album)

 I Don't Care is an album by Buck Owens and his Buckaroos, released in 1964.
 It reached Number one on the Billboard Country charts and Number 135 on the Pop Albums charts.
 The single "I Don't Care" spent six weeks at number one.

 The album features a duet with Rose Maddox as well as lead vocals by Don Rich and Doyle Holly.
-It was re-released on CD in 1995 by Sundazed Records with two bonus tracks, both instrumentals from The Buck Owens Songbook.
+It was re-released on CD in 1995 by Sundazed Music with two bonus tracks, both instrumentals from The Buck Owens Songbook.

 Reception

 In his Allmusic review, critic Cub Koda wrote "Like his previous albums, this one features solo performances from Owens... mixed with solo turns by the rest of the band."